blockprotocol/blockprotocol/rfcs/text/0355-graph-non-primitive-data-types.md

 With the constraints defined above, we can define how non-primitive data types can expand their value spaces using composition.

+> 💭 Note that all ways of creating _new_ data types involve using and further modifying at least one other data type.
+A nice consequence of this is that all data types are indirectly (or directly) related to top-level primitive data types.

 ### Uniting value-spaces

 This kind of composition allows data types to be combined into "union" types which express an **or** relationship.
 Conceptually the value-spaces of the unioned data types are combined into a single value-space.